-- 1. If vomiting, wait for 30 minutes after eating to bolus for carbohydrate (to make sure food is kept down) - 2.
+- 1. 0.6 mmol/L if pregnant or elderly - 2.
+If vomiting, wait for 30 minutes after eating to inject insulin for carbohydrate (to make sure food is kept down) - 3.
+Refers to rapid-acting insulins (e.g. Novorapid, Humalog, Fiasp, Apidra) and not short-acting insulins (e.g. Actrapid and Humulin R) which have a longer duration of action - 4.
 Don't correct more often than every 2 hours